Factors to Consider When Buying Structural Steel Products

 Hidden Costs

-Freight Costs: The price of steel often does not include shipping costs, which can significantly increase the overall expenditure.
+Freight Costs: The price of steel often does not include shipping costs, which can greatly increase the overall expenditure.

 Import Taxes and Duties: If sourcing from another country, be aware of import taxes or customs duties.